Kyle-MOOC/Knowledge/Programming/Git/Local Repository.md

 |Staged|`git diff --stage`|

 ## Commit
-When a commit is done, all tracked changes in staging area will be included to produce a snapshot.
+When a commit is done, all tracked changes in the staging area will be included to produce a snapshot.
 To do so:

 |`command`|Description|
 |-|-|